followmyutopia/devextreme-documentation/api-reference/50 Common/utils/viz/3 Methods/currentPalette(paletteName).md

 ===================================================================

 <!--shortDescription-->
-Applies a predefined or registered custom palette to all visualization widgets at once.
+Changes the current palette for all data visualization widgets on the page.
 <!--/shortDescription-->

 <!--paramName1-->paletteName<!--/paramName1-->